ltessaro/migrating-from-java11-to-17/README.md

 # Migrating from Java 11 to Java 17

 This repository aims to be used as a support material during a presentation to software engineers.
+It covers through test the feature list below.

 ### Features